apache/age-website/docs/clauses/match.md

 (u)-[]->()-[]->()-[]->()-[]->()-[]->(v)
 ```

-The previous example provided gave the edge both an lower and upper bound for the number of edges (and vertices) between u and v.
+The previous example provided gave the edge both lower and upper bounds for the number of edges (and vertices) between u and v.
 Either one or both of these binding values can be excluded

 ```